 Matilde Meireles is a recordist, sound artist, and researcher who makes use of field recordings to compose site-specific projects.
-Her works have been exhibited in Portugal, Spain, United Kingdom, Germany, Brazil, and Greece.
+Her works have been exhibited in Brazil, Germany, Greece, Mozambique, Portugal, Spain, and United Kingdom.

 She has recently completed a practice-led PhD in Sound Art at the Sonic Arts Research Centre, Queen’s University Belfast, and a post-doctoral Research Fellow in the Queen’s University Belfast project, Understanding the role of music and sound in conflict transformation: The Mozambique Case Study.